Chart Color Schemes

 Infrastructure

-Clarence Gardens has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Clarence Gardens has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-AreaSearch has identified two projects that could impact the area: Tram Grade Separation Projects, Fig Tree Terraces, River Torrens to Darlington Project (T2D) - South Road Resurfacing Works, and SA Health - Building a Bigger Health System in the South (Daw Park Urgent Care Hub & other upgrades).
+Two projects have been identified by AreaSearch as potentially impacting the area: Tram Grade Separation Projects, Fig Tree Terraces, River Torrens to Darlington Project (T2D) - South Road Resurfacing Works, and SA Health - Building a Bigger Health System in the South (Daw Park Urgent Care Hub & other upgrades).

 Professional plan users can use the search below to filter and access additional projects.